 Note that gifts to charities are tax-deductible.

-Note that you must file Form 706 within nine months of the decedent’s death.
+Note that you must file Form 706 within nine months of inheriting the estate.

 Mutual Fund Gains